Easy Preschool & Kindergarten Graduation Party Ideas

 Graduation Song Performance

-Music makes everything more fun!
-Pick a simple song that kids can learn easily, like “First Grade, First Grade!” (sung to the tune of New York, New York).
-Practice a few weeks before the graduation and add hand motions to make it extra cute.
-If you have a big group, let kids hold signs with words like “Kindergarten Rocks!” or “We Did It!” while they sing.
-During the ceremony, let them perform on stage in front of their families.
-Parents will love recording this sweet moment!
-If you want to get fancy, give kids tiny microphones (real or toy) and let them sing like real stars.
+Choose a simple song that is easy to learn, like “First Grade, First Grade” (sung to the tune of New York, New York).
+Make them practice a few weeks before the graduation.
+If you have a big group, you can let them hold signs with words like “Kindergarten Rocks” or “We Did It” while they sing.
+During the ceremony, parents will love recording these sweet moments.

 Diploma Handout & Handshake

-Make the diploma handout feel official!
+This is the classic, and graduation would feel incomplete without it.
 Print out simple diplomas with each child’s name and decorate them with stickers or ribbons.
-Set up a small stage and have the teacher or principal shake each child’s hand as they receive their diploma.
-For a fun twist, instead of a handshake, kids can do a high-five or even a silly dance move.
-Play graduation music in the background to make it feel real.
-At the end, gather all the kids for a big group photo holding their diplomas.
-It’s a great way to mark the special day and give kids something to take home and treasure.
+Decorate the stage too, and let the principal shake each child’s hand as they receive their diploma.
+For a fun twist, instead of a handshake, a high-five can be tried.
+Play graduation music in the background to make it feel more real.
+At the end, take a big group photo with everyone holding their diplomas along with the teachers.
+It’s a great way to make students feel they have achieved something significant.

 Bubble Send-Off

-What better way to end a graduation than with a bubble send-off?
-Give each child and parent a small bottle of bubbles and have everyone blow bubbles as the graduates walk by.
-The sparkling bubbles in the air make a magical moment and look amazing in photos.
-If you want to go big, get a bubble machine to fill the space with bubbles!
-Another fun idea is to have kids pop the bubbles as a symbol of “popping” into first grade.
-It’s an easy and inexpensive way to make the day feel extra special!
+End the graduation with a bubble send-off.
+Give staff a small bottle of bubbles and have everyone blow bubbles as the graduates walk by.
+The sparkling bubbles in the air make the moment great in photos.
+If you have a budget, you can even rent a bubble machine to fill the space with bubbles.

 Kindergarten Graduation Photo & Keepsake Ideas